|Campus||Course code||Fee type||Pattern of

-When you combine this degree with a Bachelor of Arts, you’ll develop critical thinking and communication skills, and how to manage small and large scale projects effectively.
+When you combine this degree with a Bachelor of Arts, you’ll develop critical thinking and communication skills with the flexibility to choose from a broad range of Arts majors and minors, to match your specific interests.
 Tailor the program to suit your needs, and graduate with broad practical and theoretical knowledge in the areas you’re most passionate.

-The Music component of this degree is delivered from the Newcastle City location.
-The Arts component of the program is delivered from our Newcastle (Callaghan) campus.
+The Bachelor of Music component of this degree is delivered from the Newcastle City location.
+The Bachelor of Arts component of the program is delivered from our Newcastle (Callaghan) campus.

-Honours: Available as an additional year (or part-time eqv) to meritorious students, as a separate program in either Music or Arts.
+Honours: Available as an additional year (or part-time equivalent) to meritorious students, as a separate program in either music or arts.

 Fees and charges: Visit the University of Newcastle website for current fee information.

-The audition requires applicants to perform two pieces of music in contrasting styles or genres, providing their own accompaniment or audio backing where necessary.
+The Performance Major audition requires applicants to perform two pieces of music, providing their own accompaniment or audio backing where necessary.
 Applicants may also audition as part of a band or ensemble in any style or genre.

-All auditions involve an interview where you are able to discuss your musical and academic achievements and present your aspirations for the future.
+All auditions involve an interview (in person or via video) where you are able to discuss your musical and academic achievements and present your aspirations for the future.
 During the interview, you will be formally assessed on your verbal communication skills.

-Details of the audition application process, the online theory test and admission criteria can be found at the University of Newcastle website or call (02) 4921 8900.
+Details of the audition application process and admission criteria can be found at the University of Newcastle website or call (02) 4921 8900.

 Applicants must undertake all components of the audition process and meet the University minimum academic entry requirement in order to be considered for an offer.
 If you do not undertake the audition/interview, you will not be eligible for an offer.